-Their staff are helpful and responsive, and the personal consultant feature is nice–but live chat is either nonexistent or very hard to get to.
+Their staff is helpful and responsive, and the personal consultant feature is nice–but live chat is either nonexistent or very hard to get to.

-The online informational resources are helpful, but should be expanded considerably, especially considering 1&1 IONOS’s massive user base.
+The online informational resources are helpful but should be expanded considerably, especially considering 1&1 IONOS’ massive user base.

 Security and Reliability

 We’ve covered a lot of ground, but now it’s time to take a look at one last very important thing: security and reliability/performance.